Juniper/healthbot-rules/juniper_official/Predictive-Maintenance/README.md

 		> Helper files: opticalTemperature.yml;
 		> More details:
-		 Checks for anomalies in optic module temperature
+		 Checks for anomalies in optic module temperature.
+		 One input controls detection

+		  1) if-name variable, is the interface name to monitor.
+By default monitors all interfaces.For specific interfaces to monitor, use regular expression.

 ### Rule name: check-optics-tx-rx-power-ml
 		> Description: "tx and rx anomaly for optic  interface"
+		> Synopsis: "Optic module tx and rx anomaly"
 		> Rule file name: check-optics-tx-rx-power-ml.rule
 		> Sensor type: iAgent
 		> Supported HealthBot version: 4.0.1